19lmyers/tasks-kmm/README.md

 - I use SQLDelight 2.0 (alpha) for its support of newer SQLite language features (I pull in a newer version as a dependency).
-- The version of Jetpack DataStore I use is an out-of-band release, which I adopted for testing reasons.
-I'll probably move the project to a comparable third-party library at some point.
 - For my specific use case, I found some open-source libraries (mainly Navigation Reimagined and Compose Reorderable) that were a better fit for my project or implemented important functionality that hasn't yet made its way into Compose proper.